 [ Back To Top ]

-Also on our Facebook page, Dean Wynne discusses appendectomies, and chronic fatigue syndrome in his latest Health Matters column, which can be found in the Grand Forks Herald every other Monday.
+On our Facebook page, Dean Wynne answers questions about the health effects of lead and about vitamin D and cancer in his latest Health Matters column, which can be found in the Grand Forks Herald every other Monday.
 Please submit any general health-related questions to firstname.lastname@example.org.

 You can also get the latest SMHS news by following the School on Twitter.